Surfer Blood

-Surfer Blood are an American indie rock band from West Palm Beach, Florida, United States, currently signed to Kanine Records, formerly signed to Joyful Noise Recordings and Warner Bros.
+Surfer Blood are an American rock band from West Palm Beach, Florida, currently signed to Kanine Records and formerly signed to both Joyful Noise Recordings and Warner Bros.
 Records.
-The band currently consists of four members: John Paul Pitts (lead vocals/guitars), Tyler Schwarz (drums), Mike McCleary (guitars/backing vocals), and Lindsey Mills (bass/backing vocals).
+The band currently consists of John Paul Pitts (lead vocals, rhythm guitar), Tyler Schwarz (drums), Mike McCleary (lead guitar, backing vocals), and Lindsey Mills (bass, backing vocals).

 Formation

 Founding members John Paul Pitts and Tyler Schwarz started playing music together in Orlando, Florida under the name Jabroni Sandwich.[1]
 They then moved back to their hometown of West Palm Beach, Florida and started playing with guitarist Luke Bovat and bassist Freddy Schwenk in 2008 under the name "TV Club."
 As this early incarnation of the group they developed most of the material that would end up on Surfer Blood's debut album, Astro Coast.
 TV Club lasted for about a year until Bovat was kicked out and Schwenk left the band.
 Around that time, Pitts and Schwarz met Thomas Fekete at an Ultra Music Festival after party in Miami and the group was renamed to Surfer Blood (a name that Schwarz randomly came up with during a conversation with Pitts about his surfer backpack from high school) with the immediate goal of releasing a record and touring nonstop.